 Steps to expect when buying a car

 The following list of steps in the car-buying process represents a general guide.
-The entire process, from start to finish, will vary by person, but the following steps may give you a general sense of what to expect.
+The entire process, from start to finish, will vary by person.

 Researching vehicles of interest

 The first step in your car-buying journey may include a period of time in which you browse the Internet looking for the right car.
 This time may be spent browsing for certain features and styles that you like, as well as for vehicles that fall within your price range.
 You may also want to consider new and used options and determine which is right for you before you step foot on a lot.
 If you already know what type of car you're looking for, this phase may not take very long.
 Otherwise, you might expect to spend a few days browsing around until you get a general idea of what you're looking for.

 Visiting dealerships to browse or shop online